 Two of the four maned wolf pups born Jan.
-5 at the Smithsonian Conservation Biology Institute in Front Royal, Va., are in need of names and for the first time the Smithsonian's National Zoo is turning to Facebook to find the most fitting monikers.
+5, 2012, at the Smithsonian Conservation Biology Institute in Front Royal, Virginia, are in need of names and for the first time the Smithsonian's National Zoo is turning to Facebook to find the most fitting monikers.
 Starting Monday, March 26, Facebook users can vote for a name for the female and the male pups through a poll on the Zoo's Facebook page.
 Animal care staff recommended the eight options in an attempt to reflect the animals' personalities, natural history and range.

 The names to select from for the male pup are: